trinodb/trino/presto-docs/src/main/sphinx/connector/genericjdbc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Generic JDBC connector can only access a single database within a SGeneric JDBC server.
+The Generic JDBC connector can only access a single database within a Generic JDBC server.
 Thus, if you have multiple Generic JDBC databases, or want to connect to multiple instances of the Generic JDBC, you must configure multiple catalogs, one for each instance.